pkmnct/homebridge-television-universal-control/README.md

 # Future Work

 I plan to expand this out to be able to control more devices via different protocols, and perhaps present devices using different Homebridge services.
+I'm open to feedback so please open an issue or pull request if you want additional functionality!